23 Good Work Habit Examples to Build a Successful Career

 3. How much time do I have?

-Schedule a specific time during the upcoming week to get each item accomplished.
-During this time, also take action on any two-minute tasks, and create reminders to follow up on any non-actionable ideas.
+Schedule a specific time during the upcoming week to accomplish each item.
+During this time, also take action on any two-minute tasks and create reminders to follow up on any non-actionable ideas.

 Doing a larger monthly review is another way to keep yourself from feeling overwhelmed.
 This larger review will help you see what’s working, what’s not, and how things can be improved.
 This will help you “course-correct” any tasks that are not producing results.

-Be sure to review your goals, adding new projects you’d like to pursue and deleting projects that don't benefit you.
-For each new project that you want to take on, create a detailed list of what needs to be done in order to accomplish it.
+Review your goals, add new projects you’d like to pursue and delete projects that don't benefit you.
+For each new project you want to take on, create a detailed list of what needs to be done to accomplish it.

-Also, don't forget to ask your 80/20 questions to help eliminate the tasks that don’t have a significant impact on your life.
+Also, remember to ask your 80/20 questions to help eliminate the tasks that don’t significantly impact your life.

 To learn about this work habit, here is a seven-step process for planning your week.